 Although current regulations allow for adult-use sales to begin in 2024, we do see a possibility for this timeline to be slightly expedited.
 With an untapped market of a 21+ population nearly as large as New Jersey, we expect to see Virginia expand its capabilities to serve both medical and adult-use cannabis consumers.
 Despite having a less robust medical market than New Jersey as a foundation for adult-use, the momentum for advancement of the cannabis market in Virginia is indisputable.
 After only one year of enacting the medical cannabis market, voters were quick to show their support by passing adult-use cannabis in July of 2021.
 The Mid-Atlantic boasts strong opportunity for cannabis operators to serve consumers and we see Virginia taking the lead.
 We are anticipating the potential of the Virginia cannabis market to reach $1.3 billion in spending power by 2025.

 Ohio has established itself as one of the most exciting emerging cannabis markets in 2021 and we only expect the opportunities in this market to accelerate.
-By 2025, census data is predicting that Ohio will present a massive addressable market of 8.8 billion potential adult-use consumers over 21+.
+By 2025, census data is predicting that Ohio will present a massive addressable market of 8.8 million potential adult-use consumers over 21+.
 It is no wonder that we are seeing an ever increasing call for cannabis legalization in the Buckeye state.
 Ohio is a hopeful contender for legalization in 2022 with several active campaigns amassing signatures in support.
 Ohio's current medical market is steadily growing with potential to reach half a billion in sales by the end of 2021 despite being a limited license market.
 The medical cannabis in Ohio seems to be bursting at the seams with demand as regulators are seeking to expand both licensing limitations as well as access for patients in the state.
 By 2025, we are hoping to see the Ohio market actualize a majority of its potential and post annual combined sales over $1.6 billion, slightly more than New Jersey given its extensive population and expanded licensing.

 Please fill out this simple form to get access to the full report.
 Headset industry reports provide vital market insights to help you make truly informed decisions.
 Get perspective into the following areas: